 In the Learning and Development world, we call this state ‘Unconscious Competent’; where you continuously do an activity efficiently without wasting time and energy.
 Besides, I love Social Media and I know it is the future of our world.
 So why not make your presence felt everywhere.

 Gurunath: How do you manage such a variety of posts in your blog and have at least a post per day on average?

 Archana Chaurasia Kapoor: Just like Banking and Training, I can safely announce that writing is in my blood too.
-When I go through an experience, be it related to travel, emotions, politics or a social cause, my hands keep itching to write about it; if that experience has truly made a difference to me in some way.
+When I go through an experience, be it related to travel, emotions, politics, or a social cause, my hands keep itching to write about it; if that experience has truly made a difference to me in some way.

-I manage to write on my I-Phone if the laptop is not in close proximity.
-So whether I am travelling or even sitting in a conference room, my hands just start writing.
+I manage to write on my iPhone if the laptop is not in close proximity.
+So whether I am traveling or even sitting in a conference room, my hands just start writing.
 It’s crazy at times because I see the sky and feel like writing a Haiku on it, I see a kid and I feel like writing an article on the joys of being a child again.
 This one time, I was traveling to the US and was transiting through Abu Dhabi.